 The wireless microphone receiver is set up (tuned to the correct frequency) to receive the radio signal from the transmitter.

-Whether analog or digital, the receiver acts to decode the audio signal from the radio signal and outputs that audio signal.
+Whether analog or digital, the receiver decodes the audio signal from the radio signal and outputs that audio signal.

 Note that most receivers will output analog audio signals.
 Do not confuse analog/digital wireless transmission with analog/digital output.